Applying for pre-settled and settled status

 • don’t have internet access

-The service is provided by We Are Digital.
+The service is provided by We Are Group.

 They can help you over the phone.
 You might be able to visit someone or they might be able to visit you at home - this will depend on where you live.
-Find out more about how to get help from We Are Digital on GOV.UK.
+Find out how to get help from We Are Group on GOV.UK.

 Tel: 0333 344 5675 (Monday to Friday from 9am to 6pm)